 Tracheostomy.
 In both partial and total laryngectomies, the surgeon makes a hole called a stoma in the front of the neck into the windpipe or trachea.
 A tube is often inserted to keep the hole open.
 Air enters and leaves the windpipe (trachea) and lungs through the stoma, allowing the person to breathe.

-In a total laryngectomy, the stoma is permanent, and the person breathes through the stoma and must learn to speak in a new way.
+For people who have a total laryngectomy, the stoma is permanent.
+The person will continue to breathe through the stoma and must learn to speak in a new way.

 Neck dissection.
 If the cancer has spread to the lymph nodes in the neck some of these lymph nodes may need to be surgically removed.
 This is called a neck dissection.
-There are several types of neck dissections, depending on the stage and location of the cancer.
-Some or all the lymph nodes in the neck may have to be removed (partial neck dissection, modified neck dissection, selective neck dissection).
-A patient may have varying degrees of stiffness in the shoulder and the neck and loss of sensation in the neck after this surgery.
+There are several types of neck dissections, such as a partial neck dissection, modified neck dissection, or selective neck dissection.
+Depending on the stage and location of the cancer, some or all the lymph nodes in the neck may have to be removed.
+A patient may have varying degrees of stiffness in the shoulder and the neck and loss of sensation in the neck after this type of surgery.

 Laser surgery.
-Laser surgery uses a beam of light to remove the tumor.
-Such a tool can remove a small tumor of the larynx and perform a partial laryngectomy.
-This tool is a relatively new treatment approach not yet widely used, and it should be performed by an experienced doctor.
+Laser surgery uses a beam of light to remove a small tumor in the larynx or perform a partial laryngectomy.
+This tool is a relatively new treatment approach that is not yet widely used.
+It should only be performed by an experienced doctor.

 Reconstruction (plastic surgery).
 This type of operation is aimed at restoring a person’s appearance and function of the affected area.
 For example, if the surgery requires major tissue removal, reconstructive or plastic surgery may be done to replace the missing tissue.